briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 > Responsiveness: Can I rely on you to respond to me emotionally?
 This means tuning in to your partner and showing that his or her emotions, especially attachment needs and fears, have an impact on you.
 It means accepting and placing a priority on the emotional signals your partner conveys and sending clear signals of comfort and caring when your partner needs them.

-> Engagement: Do I k you will value me and stay close?
+> Engagement: Do I know you will value me and stay close?
 The dictionary defines *engaged* as being absorbed, attracted, pulled, captivated, pledged, involved.
 Emotional engagement here means the very special kind of attention that we give only to a loved one.
 We gaze at them longer, touch them more.
 Partners often talk of this as being emotionally present.

 ### Authority and the Individual by Bertrand Russel